F0lak/dm_open_ref/ref/skin/browser.md

 there will be a new browser control simply called `browser`.

 If
-you want to interact with the new browser, its full \"decorated\" [id](/ref/skin/param/id.md)  is *`windowname`*`.browser`.
+you want to interact with the new browser, its full "decorated" [id](/ref/skin/param/id.md)  is *`windowname`*`.browser`.
 ### Running JavaScript from DM